 - When the marmalade is reduced and becomes slightly thick, scoop a tablespoon of marmalade onto a cold plate and let it cool to check the thickness.
 Marmalade will continue to get thicker as it cools more, so don’t wait till it gets too thick.
 Remove from the heat and discard the bags of seeds.

 - When the marmalade is almost done cooking, it’s time to prepare the jars.
 Wash the jars, lids, and bands thoroughly in hot soapy water and rinse.
-Alternatively you can also use a dishwasher.
-I used the water bath canning method to preserve this yuzu marmalade.
+Alternatively, you can also use a dishwasher.
+I used the water bath canning method (click here to read and click here to watch a video) to preserve this yuzu marmalade.
 Place your empty jars in a large pot, right side up, and completely cover in hot but not boiling water for at least 10 minutes.

 - Remove jars and lids from hot water.
 While the jars are still hot, fill them with warm marmalade.
 Wipe the rims carefully.
 Each jar should be filled up to a ¼ inch from the top.
 Make sure to remove any air bubble in the jars.